 - Are these benefits applicable to undergraduate and graduate courses?

 - Must the courses be taken at a certain participating school, or can they be taken anywhere?

-- What is the maximum amount of tuition assistance that an employee and/or his or her family can receive?
+- What is the maximum amount of tuition assistance that an employee and/or their family can receive?